Yan Tatsine: Ideology

-They spoke against the Nigerian government, radios, watches, bicycles, cars and the possession of more money than necessary.
+The Yan Tatsine movement was a militant Quranist movement which publicly adopted the slogan "Qur'an only" as the foundation of the religion.
+They spoke against the Nigerian government, radios, watches, bicycles, cars and the possession of any money beyond trivial small sums.
+The group prayed three times a day, arguing that the Qur'an mentions only three daily prayers and not five, and used misbaha beads for supplication.

 Due to their excessive violence, the Yan Tatsine were considered the "grandmother of Boko Haram."

-The group is said to have prayed five times a day facing Mecca, and used misbaha beads for supplication.

-Because the group was intensely suspicious of outsiders, and because their uprisings in the 1970’s gave rise to many rumors and apocryphal stories, little reliable knowledge exists of the movement.
+Because the group was intensely suspicious of outsiders, and because their uprisings in the 1970s gave rise to many rumors and apocryphal stories, little reliable knowledge exists of the movement.